manununu/notes/infosec.md

 ```

 # Buffer Overflow
-* check if you can write executable code in the stack with peda: ``checksec``.
+* Check if you can write executable code in the stack with peda: ``checksec``.
-* alternatively you have to do it manually or use a script: https://github.com/slimm609/checksec.sh/blob/master/README.md
+* Alternatively you have to do it manually or use a script: https://github.com/slimm609/checksec.sh/blob/master/README.md
-* if NX is enabled writing shellcode into buffer will not execute
+* If NX is enabled writing shellcode into buffer will not execute

 ## Concept
 ```